Click filter to remove

 Description: The Round Valley materials in the Phillips Fund collection consist of 1 item.
 Materials in this collection are listed alphabetically by last name of author.
 See materials listed under Bauer.

-Description: The Wailaki materials in the ACLS collection consist mainly of Goddard's 10 field notebooks in the "Wailaki" section of the finding aid.
+Description: The Wailaki materials in the ACLS collection consist mainly of Goddard's 10 field notebooks (item Na20c.1) in the "Wailaki" section of the finding aid.
 These consist mainly of texts with interlinear material on place names, with reference to an enclosed hand-drawn map, and information on deer hunting.
-Additional materials can be found in the "Hupa" section of the finding aid among Goddard's "Field notes in California Athabascan languages," which includes additional Waialki stories of undetermined extent, and in Goddard's "Hupa materials" which include some Wailaki texts.
+Additional materials can be found in the "Hupa" section of the finding aid among Goddard's "Field notes in California Athabascan languages" (item Na.3), which includes additional Wailaki stories of undetermined extent, and in Goddard's "Hupa materials" (item Na20a.2), which include some Wailaki texts.